Ylvauk/Intro-to-Python/readme.md

 - By "object" we mean that everything has its own set of properties and methods
 - Not a new concept.
 Data types in JavaScript had their own properties and methods (e.g., `string.length` or `function.bind()`)
-- You will learn more about this when you dive into Python OOP next week
+- You will learn more about this when you dive into Python OOP tomorrow.

 ### Numbers